muratk3n/thirdwave/en/README.md

 ---

-It is rare but there are left leaning rich people, like Hanauer.. keeps saying if nothing is done the pitchforks are coming.
+It is rare but there are anti-capitalist rich people, like Hanauer.. keeps saying if nothing is done the pitchforks are coming.

 ---